 Two Decades Later

-There has now been a mass re-naming of buildings & a tearing down of monuments with shady, colonial, racist pasts, both here in the UK & right across the world.
+In it's wake there has now been a mass re-naming of buildings & tearing down of monuments with shady, colonial, racist pasts, both here in the UK & right across the world.